 But it’s not enough to save, socking money away and earning bare-minimum interest.
-You and your financial future are best served by managing your hard-earned dollars in such a way to ensure every financial goal you have becomes a financial reality.
+You and your financial future are best served by managing your hard-earned dollars in a way that ensures every financial goal you have set becomes a financial reality.

 For that, you need an extensive financial education, or in most cases a wealth manager.
 But not just any wealth manager will do.
 You need one who will make the most of your investments without playing fast and loose with your money.
 There are a lot of options out there, so how do you separate the good from the not-so-good?

-To help, we’ve pulled together our list of the top qualities to look for in a wealth manager, starting with…
+To help, we’ve pulled together our list of the top five qualities to look for in a wealth manager, and it starts with…

 Integrity in the world of wealth management boils down to a commitment to do what’s best for clients, no matter what.

-In many cases, wealth managers are compensated based on how much money they bring in to a firm — their so-called assets under management.
-That means it’s in their best interests to sell their services to a broad range of clients, regardless of whether or not they can serve them or serve them well.
+In many cases, wealth managers are compensated based on how much money they bring to a firm — their so-called assets under management.
+That means it’s in their best interests to sell their services to a broad range of clients, regardless of whether they can serve them well.
 It also means you’ve got to be highly selective in who you choose to manage your money.

 There are certain designations in the financial planning world that come with fiduciary responsibilities, such as the CERTIFIED FINANCIAL PLANNER™ designation.
 A CFP® is a good place to start because they are bound to certain ethical standards that ensure your interests are put first.
-But, a big part of determining integrity happens during your initial conversations.
+However, a large part of identifying integrity happens during your initial conversations.
 For example, does the wealth manager ask detailed questions about you and your goals?
 If the answer is “yes,” there’s a good chance you’ve found a wealth manager with integrity.

 In the world at large, they call that situational awareness.
 At Meld Financial, we apply situational awareness with our knowledge of investing to build a comprehensive wealth management plan.
-A large part of this process is our proprietary program your Financial Finterprint™.
+A large part of this process is our proprietary process called your Financial Fingerprint™.
 Over the years, it has become core to how we work with our clients to help them achieve financial success.

-Anyone can research the value of different vehicles and develop an opinion on what works best in a given financial situation.
-But you don’t really know until you’ve been there.
-That’s why you want a wealth manager with experience.
+Anyone can research the value of different investments and develop an opinion on what works for a given financial situation.
+But you don’t really know all the details until you’ve been there.
+That’s why you need a wealth manager with experience.

-The past decade has been an interesting one in the world of wealth management.
-We’ve seen lows in the markets, followed by a strong recovery that has restored our faith in the financial system, albeit slowly.
-And it’s brought to light the critical importance of having a seasoned wealth manager by your side.
+The past few years have been interesting in the world of investing.
+We’ve seen record highs in equity markets follow by a huge pandemic related fall, only to see new highs just a few months later.
+This has created lots of winners and losers, but it’s also brought to light the critical importance of having a seasoned wealth manager by your side.

-It’s easy to make someone money when things are going well.
+The fact is, it’s not difficult to make money in the markets when things are going well.
 But what happens when things start to shift?
 That’s when experience becomes paramount in the world of wealth management.
-An experienced wealth manager will know when to invest and when to seek protection for those investments.
+An experienced wealth manager will know when to invest and when to play defense for those investments.

 A Team of Financial Professionals

 Finding a good wealth manager is important.
 More important is finding a good wealth manager who’s part of an incredible team of financial professionals.
 After all, wealth management is a comprehensive service.
-To get your money’s worth, your wealth manager should have a team of experienced and capable advisors well-versed in everything from financial planning and tax planning, to estate and retirement planning.
+To get your money’s worth, your wealth manager should have a team of experienced and capable advisors well-versed in everything from financial and tax planning to retirement and estate planning.